 The seller could also turn around and sell the property to another buyer for a higher price.

-3. Why is a memorandum important to the seller?
+3. Why Might A memorandum Be important to the seller?

-Sellers should record a memorandum of contract if they want their buyer to pay off an existing land contract by obtaining outside financing.
+Sellers might record a memorandum of contract if they want their buyer to pay off an existing land contract by obtaining outside financing.

 Most lending institutions require that a land contract is recorded before the bank will lend.